Close Modal×

 What are the Steps to Become a Leasing Agent in California?

-The first step of becoming a leasing agent in California is to get a real estate license.
+The first step of becoming a leasing consultant in California is to get a real estate license.
 This guide gives you instructions on how to get your real estate license and become a leasing agent.

 Step #1: Meet the Requirements to Become a Leasing Agent